 As an aside, Nebraska has a lot of roadside landmarks noting the Oregon Trail, the California Trail, and the Pony Express, all of which ran pretty much along the same track through the state.
 The funny thing, though, is no non-native people who came through Nebraska on the trails wanted to stay here.
 No one knew what to do with all the empty space, the lack of water, and the abundance of wind.
 They just wanted to get through it as quickly as they could to the Oregon farms and the California gold.
 The plains weren’t settled by whites until the 1860s, and according to Walter Prescott Webb in The Great Plains, it only happened then courtesy of three inventions: the Colt revolver, barbed wire, and windmills.
 I thought about that every time I passed a landmark to the people who were just passing through.

 After my unsuccessful detour, my fifth day on the ride became a lot like the fourth, except in one key regard: I did not feel despair.
 My energy quickly and steadily drained through the day.
-By the time I rolled into Hebron I felt like like I was knocking and pinging like a car running on fumes.
+By the time I rolled into Hebron, my stopping place for the day, I felt like like I was knocking and pinging like a car running on fumes.
 I wish I had had more energy to enjoy the scenery along the way.
 Some of it was beautiful, and it bothered me that the beauty registered in the comprehension part of my brain but not the enjoyment part.
 On the other hand, I had every reason to be tired.
 The weather was hot (90º) and windy (15-20 mph), and there was a fair amount of climbing some more stupidly steep hills.

-So I wasn’t having a fun ride, but I was grinDing it out and that was okay.
-I was going to stay in a motel in Hebron, and all I had to do was make it.
+So I wasn’t having a fun ride, but I was grinding it out and that was okay.
+I was going to stay in the Riverside Motel in Hebron, and all I had to do was make it.

 Which I did.

-I had made a reservation the afternoon before at the Riverside Motel.
-We had a bad phone connection and the manager is a new father (I could hear his child crying in the background) and by the time it got to taking a credit card number he just said, “I trust you.”
+I had made a reservation the afternoon before.
+We had a bad phone connection and the manager was a new father (I could hear his child crying in the background) and by the time it got to taking a credit card number he just said, “I trust you.”